- As seen in:

-Give your CV the edge by mentioning any specialisms that could help you stand out from the pack.
+Give your executive assistant CV an edge by mentioning any specialisms that could help you stand out from the pack.
 For example, if you speak another language, that might be useful in international companies.
 Or if you have experience in social media management, that could be appealing to modern executives building their profile.

 Keep it organised and structured

 Executive assistant responsibilities vary from company to company, but there is one that will appear in every job description – organisation.
 Your CV is your first chance to show to any potential employers that you can keep your work neat, tidy, and well-structured.
 Stick to an easy-to-read design with headings and lists, and be sure to run a spellcheck to eliminate any accidental errors.

 There simply isn’t a one-size-fits-all CV that covers all the executive assistant duties displayed in every advert.
 More so than with other positions, each company will have its own business-specific job requirements when looking for a successful executive assistant.
 That’s why you need to make sure you do a deep dive into every company you apply for and tailor your CV accordingly.

 Fact: the key word in “personal statement” is “personal”.
 This is even truer when it comes to an executive assistant role, a highly competitive position where most applicants will have the required skills and qualifications.
 Your personal statement is your best shot at standing out from the rest, so avoid clichés and let your personality shine through.

 What are the best executive assistant job qualifications?

 The most sought-after executive assistant job qualifications include Maths, English, QuickBooks training and Microsoft Office certificates.
 You can also boost your chances of success with a diploma or degree in administration or a related subject.